vmware-tanzu-labs/ignition/docs/internal_uaa.md

-# Ignition SSO with the Internal PAS UAA
+# Ignition SSO with the Internal TAS UAA

-Using the internal UAA allows a seamless integration between ignition and the PAS system as a whole, with no external dependencies required.
+Using the internal UAA allows a seamless integration between ignition and the TAS system as a whole, with no external dependencies required.

 1. Complete the steps located